-Knowing when to split in blackjack is one of the least understood parts of the game, even among experienced players.
+Knowing blackjack split rules and when to split in blackjack are one of the least understood parts of the game, even among experienced players.

 Luckily, it only takes a minute to learn when to split in blackjack!